Bank of Cyprus Privacy Statement

 B. For compliance with a legal obligation

-There are a number of legal obligations emanating from the relevant laws to which we are subject as well as statutory requirements, e.g. the Cyprus banking law, the Money Laundering Law, the Cyprus Investment Services Law, Tax laws, Law on Deposit Guarantee and Resolution of Credit and Other Institutions Scheme, Payments Law.
-There are also various supervisory authorities whose laws and regulations we are subject to e.g. the European Central Bank, the European Banking Supervisory Authority, the Cyprus Central Bank, the Cyprus and Securities Exchange Commission.
-Such obligations and requirements impose on us necessary personal data processing activities for credit checks, identity verification, compliance with court orders, tax law or other reporting obligations and anti-money laundering controls.
+There are a number of legal obligations emanating from the relevant laws to which we are subject as well as statutory requirements, e.g. the Cyprus banking law, the Anti Money Laundering Law, the Cyprus Investment Services Law, Tax laws, Law on Deposit Guarantee and Resolution of Credit and Other Institutions Scheme, Payments Law, the Markets in Financial Instruments Directive (MiFID).
+There are also various supervisory authorities whose laws and regulations we are subject to e.g. the European Central Bank, the European Banking Supervisory Authority, the Central Bank of Cyprus, the Cyprus and Securities Exchange Commission which may issue Directives such as the CBC Directive on Governance and Management Arrangements in Credit Institutions, the CBC Directive for the prevention of money laundering and terrorist financing etc. Such obligations and requirements impose on us necessary personal data processing activities for credit checks, identity verification, compliance with court orders, tax law or other reporting obligations and anti-money laundering controls.

 C. For the purposes of safeguarding legitimate interests

 We process personal data so as to safeguard the legitimate interests pursued by us or by a third party.
 A legitimate interest is when we have a business or commercial reason to use your information.
 But even then, it must not unfairly go against what is right and best for you.
 Examples of such processing activities include:

 - Initiating legal claims and preparing our defence in litigation procedures,

 - Means and processes we undertake to provide for the Bank's IT and system security, preventing potential crime, asset security, admittance controls and anti-trespassing measures,

 - Setting up CCTV systems, e.g. at ATMs, for the prevention of crime or fraud,